The power of teamwork

+Some children will need to stay overnight in one of our state-of-the-art sleep labs for a sleep test.
 While some sleep centers may treat both children and adults, Children’s Hospital of Wisconsin specializes in the care of children only.
-Everything we do is geared toward children and families in order to help manage their sleep issues.

 Schedule an appointment quickly

 To speak with a Sleep Center provider please call (414) 266-2790.
 Our providers will help you and your family schedule a sleep study if needed.